 Hey, we’ll admit, buckling and unbuckling a rear-facing car seat isn’t easy.
 If you’re really struggling with your seat, do some searching online for one that’s easier to adjust, or get the UnbuckleMe!
 It makes it easier to remove the straps if you struggle to press that harness clip.
 If you find it difficult to adjust harness strap tightness from a rear-facing angle, you can also try leaving the harness straps set instead of constantly adjusting them.
 Just make sure they pass the pinch test for every ride!

 “My rear-facing car seat moves too much after installing it.”

 If you feel like your car seat moves too much, use this article to confirm it’s installed properly or contact a car seat consultant.
 A rear-facing seat is going to move up at the top, near your child’s head — it’s not attached to anything up there!
 But the seat will still do its job to cradle your child’s body in a crash and keep their head and neck in line with their spine.
 Only check for movement at the belt path of your car seat — where the seatbelt or latch strap secures it to the vehicle.
 As long as it moves less than one inch in any direction at the belt path, you’re all set!

 Gain clarity on your car seat safety choices by debunking common car seat myths!

 Despite what people try to tell you, this does matter.
-Anyone who thinks otherwise has survivors bias, which puts children at risk every day.
+Anyone who thinks otherwise has survivor bias, which puts children at risk every day (yes, even if they sat in the front seat at 8 years old and survived).
 We spend so much time in the car, and it’s one of the leading causes of death in children and adults.
-Keep kids safe in their seat by staying rear-facing as long as you can.
+Keep kids safe in their seats by staying rear-facing as long as you can.

 Affiliate links are included above.
 Safe in the Seat earns a small commission when you purchase through these links with no cost to you.
 We so appreciate your support.